Generalized Comb Decimation Filters for ΣΔ A/D Converters: Analysis and Design

 IEEE Transactions on Circuits and Systems I: Regular Papers

 Laddomada, Massimiliano, "Generalized Comb Decimation Filters for ΣΔ A/D Converters: Analysis and Design" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 181.